kashishvjain/Heygen-Video-Translation-Status-Tracker/README.md

 -   Asynchronously query the server to get status of multiple jobs
 -   Integrated CI pipeline
 -   Documentation for all APIs and client side library hosted
+-   Logs generated and saved in client.log and server.log

 ## Documentation